 By Heather K. Scott

 What’s the best violin case?
 There’s no simple answer—shopping for a violin or viola case can be a daunting task.
 There is a wide variety of options, from basic cases that list for under $300 to truly beautiful pieces of art costing thousands of dollars.
 In deciding which instrument case is right for you, consider your lifestyle, your environment, and your budget.
+Here are some things to look for in a violin or viola case, ranging from $75 to $1,800.

 Can you afford a case with all the amenities?
 The benefits include a humidifier and a hygrometer.
 Are you a gigging musician looking for the ultimate survive-the-commute case?
 Be sure to look for handy end straps, often called “subway straps.”
 Do you live in an area that subjects your instrument to extreme weather changes?
 Ask your dealer about water-resistant covers.
 Or do you need something that will stand up to heavy air travel?
 Manufacturers’ approaches to that problem range from cases that squeeze under strict carry-on guidelines to the virtually indestructible.